 Learn about our intermediate frequency furnaces and induction melting

-Let us introduce to you the products, intermediate frequency furnace and induction melting.
+Let us introduce the products, intermediate frequency furnaces, and induction melting.

 When choosing the best melting furnace for your foundry, it is important to understand how they operate.

-There are two main varieties of these furnaces: coreless furnaces and tunnel furnaces.
+There are two primary varieties of these furnaces: coreless furnaces and tunnel furnaces.

 Coreless Furnaces: Coils are the main heating component of a coreless furnace.
 The stove takes its name from the coil, which is made of highly

 conductive copper tubing and wound into a helical coil before being placed in a steel casing.
 To reduce the risk of overheating, the coils themselves are water-cooled through a circulation tower.
 The frequencies used can vary between 50 cycles per second and 10,000 cycles per second (referred to as mains frequency and high frequency, respectively).
 The higher the frequency, the more power can be applied to the furnace.
 Once the material reaches a molten state, the interaction between the magnetic field and the electric current creates a stirring reaction that helps mix the alloy and distribute the temperature evenly throughout the process.